 Hepatitis is inflammation of the liver that may be caused by viruses, drugs, alcohol, or some hereditary or immune problems.
 The most common types of hepatitis are A, B, and C. In the United States, the most common type of viral hepatitis is hepatitis C.

 Hepatitis C is a viral disease that is caused by the hepatitis C virus.
-An infection with this virus causes the immune system to attack healthy cells of the liver.
+An infection with this virus will affect the way the liver is supposed to function.
 Many people who have hepatitis C experience the following symptoms:

 - Jaundice (yellowing of the eyes or skin)